What are Parent Representatives?

 The parent representatives group is an important communication link.
 It gives parents an awareness of the wider picture, how decisions are made and the reasoning behind them.
 This is important even if the outcome that parents may have been hoping for cannot be agreed.
 It is hoped that through an improved understanding of how and why things are done, parents are encouraged to remain active and better informed partners and participants in the life of their school.

-If you are interested in becoming a parent rep, please see Mr Williams or ask at the office.
+If you are interested in becoming a parent rep, please ask at the office.